thosgood/this-weeks-finds/markdown/201-250/week204.md

-By the way, I don't know much about astrophysics, so I'd love to hear from any experts out there who'd like to correct or add detail to my description of Wolf-Rayet stars, the "hypernova" scenario, or γ- ray bursters in general.
+By the way, I don't know much about astrophysics, so I'd love to hear from any experts out there who'd like to correct or add detail to my description of Wolf-Rayet stars, the "hypernova" scenario, or \gamma- ray bursters in general.
 I've been fond of Wolf-Rayet stars ever since I wrote a few little articles on weird kinds of stars:

 15) John Baez, Stuff about Stars, `http://math.ucr.edu/home/baez/stars.html`

-back before anyone suspected they were related to γ-ray bursters!
+back before anyone suspected they were related to \gamma-ray bursters!
 My interest in them was rekindled while revising the physics FAQ on open questions in physics: